Fifteen Reasons We Need Friends

 If you ever had any doubts that friends are one of the most important, if least understood, aspects of life, Flora will convince you.
 When it comes to happiness, your friends are the key.

-The upshot is, you need friends and they need you.
+The upshot is that you need friends and they need you.
 It doesn’t take much skill to cultivate this close and fascinating type of human bond, but it does take some effort.
 As Flora shows us, that effort will clearly pay off in helping you lead a more fulfilling life.